n3dst4/fizzbuzz-cli/README.markdown

 fizzbuzz
 ```

-If you have cloned this repo locally you can run it with:

 ## Hacking

 If you want to play with the the code in this repo, fork it (using the **Fork** button at the top of the GitHub page), and clone it locally: